LEARN JAPANESE WITH PIMSLEUR

 In the taste of Brazilians, wine is also very welcome, especially when accompanied by special meals and days of celebration.
 Pairing meals with wine is already something very popular in Brazil, and the search for new perfect accompaniments for Asian cuisine has already been frequent.

-Traditionally, foods such as wasabi, o soy sauce and even ginger can make things a little difficult, as they are foods with a strong and very marked flavor.
+Traditionally, foods like わさび, 醤油, and even ginger can make things a bit challenging, as they are foods with strong and distinct flavors.
 But nothing is impossible in the world of wine pairing.
-Here are some tips on how to balance the flavor of oriental food with wines.
+Check out some tips on how to balance the flavors of oriental food with wines below.

 The light ones for the light ones